This post has been updated as of May 2019

 To gather this information, you’ll want to divide the total number of leads you acquired from your digital marketing campaign and divide it by how many of those acquired leads resulted in a sale.

-This will give you an idea if you are underspending or overspending on display advertising, and help you form a better strategy for moving forward.
+This will give you an idea of whether you’re underspending or overspending on display advertising, and help you form a better strategy for moving forward.

 4. Website KPIs

-Finally, since the majority of your e-commerce sales will actually take place on your website, it’s important to keep track website KPIs that will help you increase your sales.
+Finally, since the majority of your e-commerce sales will actually take place on your website, it’s important to keep track website KPIs that’ll help you increase your sales.

 The bounce rate will show you what percentage of visitors leave (or bounce out of) your website before leaving.